-We get calls from potential clients on a fairly regular basis asking whether they can change all or part of the financial order concluded as part of their divorce.
-This can be for a variety of reasons: a dramatic drop (or increase) in income, unexpected business failure (or success), their ex meeting or marrying a new partner, practical problems in dealing with an asset…the list goes on.
+Potential clients ask on a regular basis whether they can change the financial order concluded as part of their divorce.
+This can be for a variety of reasons; For example, a dramatic drop (or increase) in income, unexpected business failure (or success), their ex meeting or marrying a new partner, practical problems in dealing with an asset.
+The list goes on.

-The first thing I would ask a prospective new client is whether they do indeed have a final court order dealing with the financial aspects of their divorce.
-This will (or should have been) drafted by a solicitor and submitted to the court for approval at some point after the decree nisi.
-Provided the court has stamped it and the decree absolute has been granted, they have a final order and we need to look at its terms and consider which, if any, parts of it can be altered.
+Firstly, I would ask is whether they have a final court order dealing with the financial aspects of their divorce.
+This will (or should have been) drafted by a solicitor.
+It should then have been submitted to the court for approval after the decree nisi.
+They have a final order, provided the court has stamped it and the decree absolute has been granted.
+We need to look at its terms and consider which, if any, parts of it can be altered.

 Variable parts of an order

-A maintenance order – whether it was made for the benefit of a child or an ex-spouse – is always variable if there has been a change in circumstances.
-The change does not have to be dramatic but it has to be substantial to justify a review.
+A maintenance order, made for the benefit of a child or an ex-spouse, is variable if there has been a change in circumstances.
+The change has to be substantial to justify a review.
 Either the paying or receiving party can apply.
-Sometimes a person with historically high earnings has had to scale back their responsibilities for health reasons such that the maintenance order is no longer affordable.
+A person with historically high earnings may have had to scale back their responsibilities for health reasons.
+This can mean that the maintenance order is no longer affordable.
 Alternatively, the receiving party could have received a promotion at work.
-There can also be situations where a paying party with little capital at the time of the divorce has had a windfall, raising the possibility of substituting the maintenance order for a one-off payment.
+A paying party maintenance with little capital at the time of the divorce may have had a windfall.
+This raises the possibility of substituting the maintenance order for a one-off payment.
 The remarriage or civil partnership of a receiving party will automatically bring a maintenance order made for their benefit to an end.

 The court can also change lump sum orders payable by instalments, both in terms of timing and amount.
 An extension of the payment schedule is more likely to be accepted than a change to the total amount.

-Where there have been practical difficulties dealing with an asset, for example problems selling a house, the court can rework the order to get things back on track, provided this does not change the ultimate aim of the original financial order.
+Where there have been practical difficulties dealing with an asset, for example problems selling a house, the court can rework the order to get things back on track.
+However, this cannot change the ultimate aim of the original financial order.

 Re-writing the whole thing